BohlmannS/437socialapp/README.md

 Below I will put all the commands you need so you can just copy paste into the terminal

-SSH into instance from same directory as key pair: `ssh -i 437instance.pem ec2-user@3.17.134.90`
+- SSH into instance from same directory as key pair: `ssh -i 437instance.pem ec2-user@3.17.134.90`

-All other commands (just copy paste this in right when you get to instance):
+- Type gitdeploy

-`cd /home/ec2-user/437socialapp/api/ && git pull && echo 'pulled from git' && pm2 delete app && echo 'stopped app' && npm install && pm2 start npm --name 'app' -- start && echo 'restarted project'`
+You will see lots of stuff happening.
+Make sure you see the 'done'.
+This means the server successfully pulled the repo and restarted the app.

 ## Making Your Own Route